Best Gifts for New Moms (2020)

 1. Robot Vacuum

 However, sometimes it misses spots and cleans the same areas multiple times.
 It also occasionally gets stuck on something and you have to reposition it.
-One of my cats has long hair and I find this vacuum doesn’t pick it up as easily as my short hair cat.
+It also doesn’t always pick up all of the cat hair.

 2. Cordless Vacuum